 The Nile crocodile is the most common one in Kenya and prevalent in almost all the major rivers and lakes.
-Its only known predator is man, but on the other hand, the crocks eat any animal that they can get a hold of, from small fish to the big mammals including humans, as a matter of fact, they are responsible for most of the human fatalities every year than any other wild animal.
+Its only known predator is man, but on the flip side, these crocks eat any animal that they can get a hold of, from small fish to the big mammals including humans.
+As a matter of fact, they are responsible for most of the human fatalities every year than any other wild animal.
 An adult male crocodile can grow to be up to 18ft long.

 Besides the big five and other large mammals, there are other popular safari animals like the apes family, Gorillas, Skye and vervet monkeys that are quite interesting and fun to watch, plus other small mammals.